• Menu

 What are the best art galleries in Victoria?

-Victoria is fortunate to possess a vibrant arts scene, with numerous art galleries showcasing a variety of works from local, national, and international artists.
-Naturally, the Art Gallery of Greater Victoria is the most well-known, but many forget the Royal BC Museum contains the world’s largest collection of works by famed local artist Emily Carr.
+The Art Gallery of Greater Victoria is the most well-known, but many forget the Royal BC Museum contains the world’s largest collection of works by famed local artist Emily Carr.

 You’ll also find a whole host of smaller galleries catering to various niches, including the Mark Loria Gallery (First Nations), Madrona Gallery (contemporary/historical), Victoria Emerging Art Gallery (emerging), and Open Space Arts Society (artist-run co-op).